 If you go with inline couplers, you should be aware that they might work well but can turn flaky for a while owing to the plug oxidation or loose fit.
 RJ45 couplers are easy to install, but they probably will increase the line resistance of the whole total cable length slightly which would decrease the max length of the allowed run (from ~328 feet for 100mb and ~300 feet for gigabit on cat5e by 10-20ft per coupler/patch).
-However, this will not have any noticeable affect on network performance for a home network unless you are on the limits of the specs.
+However, this will not have any noticeable effect on network performance for a home network unless you are on the limits of the specs.

 Note: If you have speed certified network (probably not at home, but possibly in a high-tech office) then you are not allowed to use couplers.

 Punch down keystone jack is usually cheaper than the RJ45 coupler, but more difficult to install.
-As the punch down is more prone to human error, so not only is it hard to install, but if you have issues, it’ll also be hard to reinstall.
-Therefore, the toolless keystone jacks have been introduced on the market, which make for a simple installation without the need for a punch down tool.
+As the punch down is more prone to human error, so not only is it hard to install but if you have issues, it’ll also be hard to reinstall.
+Therefore, the toolless keystone jacks have been introduced on the market, which makes for simple installation without the need for a punch down tool.
 Of course, the price is much higher than that of the Punch down keystone jack.

-To sum up, if all the connectors are done right, there are really no any obvious differences in signal whether you use the Inline couplers or punch down keystone jacks for connection.
+To sum up, if all the connectors are done right, there are really no obvious differences in signal whether you use the Inline couplers or punch down keystone jacks for connection.
 It’s all a question of how reliable the physical connections can be.
 However, sometimes the couplers can have issues inside the cube where they just stop working over time.
 You’d then have to replace it, which indeed will be a faster replacement than a punch down.
-But after its replaced, things should be back to normal.
+But after it is replaced, things should be back to normal.